wahabaftab/wahabaftab.github.io/_posts/2017-05-06-Sauvola-Thresholding-Integral-Images.md

 <h3>Sauvola's Method: </h3>
 <p class="inner-page">

-In Sauvola’s binarization method, the threshold t(x, y) is computed using the mean m(x, y) and standarddeviation s(x, y) of the pixel intensities in a w × w window centered around the pixel (x, y):
+In Sauvola’s binarization method, the threshold t(x, y) is computed using the mean m(x, y) and standard deviation s(x, y) of the pixel intensities in a w × w window centered around the pixel (x, y):

 <img class="middle" src="/images/sauvola_method.jpg"  style="width:100%">

+where k is a control factor in the range of [0.2, 0.5] and R is a predetermined image graylevel value.
+The author of the original paper suggested k=0.2, R= 125.
+The local mean m(x, y) and standard deviation s(x, y) adapt the value of the threshold according to the contrast in the local neighborhood of the pixel.
+When there is high contrast in some region of the image, s(x, y) ≈ R which results in t(x, y) ≈ m(x, y).
+This is the same result as in Niblack’s method.
+However, the difference comes in when the contrast in the local neighborhood is quite low.
+In that case the threshold t(x, y) goes below the mean value thereby successfully removing the relatively dark regions of the background.
+The parameter k controls the value of the threshold in the local window such that the higher the value of k, the lower the threshold from the local mean m(x, y).

+Since this method is good for low contrast and can tackle problems like Shadows, Luminance, Degradation, Noise, smudge, stains etc in an image So this was a perfect solution for us.
+However, in order to compute the threshold t(x, y), local mean and standard deviation have to be computed for each pixel.Computing m(x, y) and s(x, y) in a naive way results in a computational complexity of O(W2N2) for an N × N image.
+This slows up computation for larger images.

 </p>